home-assistant/developers.home-assistant/docs/core/entity/calendar.md

 ### Create Events

 A calendar entity may support creating events by specifying the `CREATE_EVENT` supported feature.
 Integrations that support mutation must handle rfc5545 fields and best practices such as preserving any new unknown fields that are set and recurring events.
-The return value of the create call is the event `uid` which is the persistent globally unique identifier for the event.

 ```python
 class MyCalendar(CalendarEntity):